 And that takes an attitude of OWNERSHIP.
 Do we own our commemoration or not Family?
 This is what we have to decide on – and move on.
 Let’s lock it up.

 Since the days of Booker T. Washington – American Freedmen have always been passive Pan Africans.
 We never cared where you were from.
 If you’re Black, you are MY Brother – If you’re Black, you are MY Sister: “Are We?”
 We established a Flat BLACK and projected that powerful idea across the world.
 The center of world Blackness is America – Not Africa.
-The American crucible fired by the combustibles of slavery and racism-white supremacy burned away any notions of operative tribalism within us.
-That burning was and is now – to our political and economic detriment.
+The American crucible fired by the combustibles of slavery and racism-white supremacy burned away any lined notions of operative tribalism within us.
+And an honest Black trans-tribalist network operates nowhere in this world.
+That burning was and is now – to our mental, political, and economic detriment.
 We are at this late – but not too late date, now waking up to that fact.

 Now, to me – I mean, if you want to sub-categorize American Freedmen, I think there are three kinds of “mixes” in this country that were born amongst us.
 I have my own terminology.
 There are: 1.
 Early Mixes (born from 1619 to 1867 – the slave rape period), 2.
 Middle Mixes (born from 1868 to 1960 – the miscegenation period), and 3.
 Late Mixes (born from 1961 to the present – the mostly consensual, but-be-sure-to-check-anyway period).
 Hey – there you go, we’re all mixed.
 That “mix” is one of the main markers of “American Freedmen-ness.”
 Rape – You Know?